VIAUAD02/laborok/docs/english/01-android-hello-world/index.md

 The first lab is unusual compared to the others.
 Here we will encounter little code, the focus is more on reviewing the basics.

-The goal of the lab is to introduce the Android development environment, the process of creating an application, testing and compiling it, monitoring the application, and the functions of the emulator and the development environment.
-We will explain how to create a Hello World application and during the lab the lab leader will introduce the tools in detail.
+The goal of the lab is to introduce the Android Studio development environment, the process of creating, testing, and compiling applications, application management, and the functions of the emulator and development environment.
+We will explain how to create a Hello World application and the main tools used for debugging.

 At the end of the lab, a report must be submitted to obtain a grade.